From knowledge to solutions

 How to become a good innovator?

-Excellent research and excellent innovation have many similarities; most likely you are already have what it takes!
-You can learn several good techniques and tool but the most important thing is the drive to take your research beyond the scientific dissemination and out in society - to patients, clinicians, app developers and health politicians.
+Excellent research and excellent innovation have many similarities; most likely you already have what it takes!
+You can learn several good techniques and tools but the most important thing is the drive to take your research beyond the scientific dissemination and out in society - to patients, clinicians, app developers and health politicians.

 How to become a good entrepreneur?